mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/clusters/creating-konvoy-cluster-on-prem/index.md

 ## Cluster Configuration

-After you edit the inventory file, edit the generated cluster.yaml file.
+After editing the inventory file, edit the generated cluster.yaml file.
 The cluster.yaml file provides the configuration details for creating your Konvoy cluster.

 See the [Install on-premise](/ksphere/konvoy/latest/install/install-onprem/) guide in the Konvoy documentation for more details.